Accreditation and Assessment

 in the second half of the semester.
 The exit survey should take about 10 minutes

 to complete.
 The exit interview should take about 30 minutes.
-The feedback provided
+By providing balanced,

 to use once out of school.
 We are not interested in email addresses with employers or